alibaba/TinyNeuralNetwork/examples/converter/README.md

 For the former one, you may refer to `convert.py`.
 And, for the latter one, you may refer to `convert_from_json.py`.

+## Deployment options
+a.
+NNAPI for CPU/GPU/NPU/XNNPACK (Android 8.1+, for quantized computational graphs, Android 10 and above is required)
+b.
+For most devices, you can manually compile TFLite (C/C++) or use `tensorflow.lite.Interpreter` (Python)
+c.
+For embedded devices, you can use TFLite Micro or other hardware-related inference engines
+d.
+Generic inference engines with support of importing from the TFLite format (e.g MNN) can also be used

 ## Frequently Asked Questions

 Because of the high complexity and frequent updates of PyTorch, we cannot ensure that all cases are covered through automated testing.
 When you encounter problems